-The Improv Drill series of lessons (there are five in this category) is a critical group of lessons that will get you deep into the changes of any tune by teaching you how to isolate and drill the four components of melodic construction: chord tones on strong beats, arpeggios, scale passages and approach patterns.
+The Improv Drill series of courses (there are five in this category) is a critical group of courses that will get you deep into the changes of any tune by teaching you how to isolate and drill the four components of melodic construction: chord tones on strong beats, arpeggios, scale passages and approach patterns.
 Once you gain the skill of manipulating these components in real time, you "own" the chords and are well on your way to being able to fluently improvise a melody over any progression.

 Through an analysis of a transcription of Hank Mobley's solo over the changes to the tune "Remember" from his 1960 recording "Soul Station," watch how this master of bebop improvisation uses chord tones on strong beats as a foundation for his strong and logical improvised line over the changes to this Irving Berlin classic.
 Then learn an extensive series of drills to gain control of these notes over this or any chord progression to help you develop fluency with these primary components of good melodic construction.

 Joe Zawinul is perhaps best known as a fusion-based synthesist, co-founder of the popular jazz- rock group Weather Report and explorer of World Music styles as leader of his band the Joe Zawinul Syndicate.
 But he played straight-ahead jazz on the acoustic piano well before venturing off into the varied directions of the past 30+ years.
 His considerable talents as a bebop pianist are on display in this lesson through an analysis of a transcription of his solo over the tune "Teaneck" from the 1961 classic "Nancy Wilson & Cannonball Adderley" for his use of approach patterns in crafting his lines.
-This lesson codifies four common approach patterns and demonstrates a series of drills to help you gain control over these patterns for use in your own soloing.
-The second installment in the Improv Drill series of lessons, this lesson builds on the fundamentals outlined in the first lesson, Improv Drill: Chord Tones.
+This course codifies four common approach patterns and demonstrates a series of drills to help you gain control over these patterns for use in your own soloing.
+The second installment in the Improv Drill series of courses, this course builds on the fundamentals outlined in the first lesson, Improv Drill: Chord Tones.

-This installment of the improv drill series accomplishes two goals: it condenses the improv drills presented in the original four lessons (chord tones, chordscales, arpeggios and approach patterns) and it shows you how to play them over the major ii-V-I progression.
+This installment of the improv drill series accomplishes two goals: it condenses the improv drills presented in the original four courses (chord tones, chordscales, arpeggios and approach patterns) and it shows you how to play them over the major ii-V-I progression.
 The idea here is to present to you a more manageable yet still effective drill over the major ii-V-I progression to help deepen your improvisational facility.
-Hank Mobley’s solo over the standard tune “If I Should Lose You,” is analyzed in this lesson for his use of the four components of melodic construction and several of his licks are isolated and transposed in the practice sessions for you to use in your own solos and as jumping-off points for your own ideas and licks.
+Hank Mobley’s solo over the standard tune “If I Should Lose You,” is analyzed in this course for his use of the four components of melodic construction and several of his licks are isolated and transposed in the practice sessions for you to use in your own solos and as jumping-off points for your own ideas and licks.

 The apparent ease with which Chet Baker scats over the changes to the tune "It Could Happen to You" from his album "Chet Baker Sings," spinning out line after elegant line, appears at first listen to be an unknowable process of genius.
 An act of genius it is for sure but his process is logical and straightforward.
 Closer inspection reveals his use of chord tones on strong beats embellished with approach patterns at chord changes elaborated with arpeggios and chord scales leading us to a clear understanding of how he created this remarkably logical improvised melody.

 In the first few pages of Derek Ansell’s 2008 biography of Hank Mobley, “Workout,” he uses the phrase “just comes out right,” more than once to refer to the logic of Hank’s improvised lines.
 I think these four words encapsulate Hank’s improvisational concept as the ideal expression of bebop melodic vocabulary.
-In this lesson, his solo over the standard 32 bar AB tune “If I Should Lose You,” from his classic 1960 album “Soul Station,” is analyzed for improv techniques and major ii-V-I licks that you can transpose and use as-is or as points of departure for your own lines to elevate your own solos.
+In this course, his solo over the standard 32 bar AB tune “If I Should Lose You,” from his classic 1960 album “Soul Station,” is analyzed for improv techniques and major ii-V-I licks that you can transpose and use as-is or as points of departure for your own lines to elevate your own solos.

 Cedar Walton’s concise two-chorus solo over Kenny Dorham’s blues head, “Blue Spring,” from his 1959 album of the same name is a model of melodic economy.
 From the opening blues scale lick, to the minimal left hand comping, not a single note is wasted on flourish or unnecessary gesture.
-In this lesson, learn how he crafts his surgically precise lines from blues scale and chord sound material and then download the practice session PDF file to play the transcription and transpose seven of his licks into 12 keys to use them in your own solos.
+In this course, learn how he crafts his surgically precise lines from blues scale and chord sound material and then download the practice session PDF file to play the transcription and transpose seven of his licks into 12 keys to use them in your own solos.

 Lester Young's development as a player spanned the late swing years through the bebop era.
 He rose to fame as a member of Count Basie's Big Band and then led small groups for the rest of his career.
-This lesson looks at his solo over the tune "All of Me" from his 1956 recording "Pres and Teddy" and isolates licks and improv techniques specific to Lester Young that you can integrate into your own soloing.
+This course looks at his solo over the tune "All of Me" from his 1956 recording "Pres and Teddy" and isolates licks and improv techniques specific to Lester Young that you can integrate into your own soloing.
 The tune itself is also of interest from an improvisational perspective as it's harmonic sparseness (it's composed mainly of two-measure long spans of single chords) presents a challenging progression over which to improvise.

 This Disney classic was made famous as a jazz standard by Dave Brubeck and Miles Davis and has since become one of the hallmarks of the jazz repertoire.
 Often played as jazz waltz, improvising over it's particularly satisfying changes in 3/4 requires that you construct your lines differently than you would when soloing in 4/4 time.
-Learn about these differences in this lesson through an analysis of Sarah Jane Cion's solo over the changes to this tune from her book "The Pianist's Jammin' Handbook."
+Learn about these differences in this course through an analysis of Sarah Jane Cion's solo over the changes to this tune from her book "The Pianist's Jammin' Handbook."

 Sonny Clark's star burned bright and hot but was short lived.
 In barely a decade, he rose through the ranks as a sideman starting in 1953 for everyone from Serge Chaloff to Dinah Washington and by the time he ascended to the role of leader on seven highly regarded recordings on Blue Note from 1957-1961 he was considered to be the definitive hard bop pianist in jazz.
 By 1963, he was dead at the age of 31.
-In this lesson, a transcription of his solo over his blues head, "Blues Blue," from his 1959 Blue Note recording, "My Conception," is analyzed for his use of blues sound and chord sound.
+In this course, a transcription of his solo over his blues head, "Blues Blue," from his 1959 Blue Note recording, "My Conception," is analyzed for his use of blues sound and chord sound.

 Hiromi's understated solo over this well known baroque keyboard piece is an accessible introduction to improvising with pentatonics.
-In this lesson, a transcription of her solo from 2010's "Place to Be" is analyzed for her use of the major pentatonic scale within the framework of the Four Components of Melodic Construction.
+In this course, a transcription of her solo from 2010's "Place to Be" is analyzed for her use of the major pentatonic scale within the framework of the Four Components of Melodic Construction.
 As an added bonus, she incorporates stride and gospel elements as well.

 The Dave Brubeck standard, "In Your Own Sweet Way," presents a challenge to improvisors: how to solo over a progression that spans a wide range of keys at a fast tempo.
 It starts in G minor, moves to Bb, Gb, D, C and then Db in it's thirty-two bars.
 Kirk Lightsey sheds some light on this problem in his recording of the tune on his 2004 Sunnyside release, "The Night's of Bradley's."
 Watch as the transcription of his solo is analyzed for the four components of melodic construction and gain insight into his improvisational concept to inform your own approach to soloing over this tune.

 Listen to Wynton Kelly improvise over his blues tune "Old Clothes" from his 1959 recording "Kelly Blue" and you will hear him use not only the blues scale but also chord sound.
-Watch this lesson to see and hear what chord sound is, how he uses it and how you can use it to open up the melodic potential of the blues progression.
+Watch this course to see and hear what chord sound is, how he uses it and how you can use it to open up the melodic potential of the blues progression.

 The melody of this 1956 standard tune is, you could say, spare.
 The basic motive is composed of two notes a half step apart that are repeated in quarter notes up to 15 times in each section.
 To say that Anthony Wonsey's solo over the chord changes to this tune is in contrast to this tame theme is an understatement to be sure.
 His energetic and exuberant solo from his 2004 Sharp Nine trio album "Blues for Hiroshi," features extended eighth and sixteenth note bebop lines punctuated with a classic blues lick, a tritone-laced outburst and a flashy arpeggiated right hander all extending beyond a three octave range.
-Use the insight gained from watching the analysis of his take on hard bop in this lesson to invigorate and inspire your own solos over this or any tune.
+Use the insight gained from watching the analysis of his take on hard bop in this course to invigorate and inspire your own solos over this or any tune.